mseemann/healthkit-sample-generator/README.md

 }
 ```

-###Export by Exmaple-App
+###Export by using the Example-App
 Just build and run the App.
 Tap on the button "Export HealthKit Data".
 This will create a JSON file in the App Documents folder.
 If you are
 using the simulator you may access the export file on your mac - the path to the file is visibe in the UI of the app.
 To access the exported
 data on a real device you need to open iTunes, go to the device app section and have a look at the shared documents section.
 From there you
 are able to save the file on your mac.
 ![](screen_export.png?raw=true "Profile export screenshot")

-The output format is the same as through the api.
+The output format is the same as using the api.

 ## Requirements